mnmnotmail/website/bizq.md

 ## Questionnaire re TMTP for Critical B2B Comms

-_Questions to pose to businesses that rely on B2B comms.
-(Draft, 12-Apr-2022)_
+_Questions to pose to businesses in likely target markets.
+(Draft, 13-Apr-2022)_

 Context: I'd like to learn how your firm (_Firm_ below) interacts with customers via email, SMS, and other messaging channels.
 I'm building software for messaging via direct links (i.e. without third party intermediaries),